github/docs/content/actions/creating-actions/metadata-syntax-for-github-actions.md

 To access the environment variable in a Docker container action, you must pass the input using the `args` keyword in the action metadata file.
 For more information about the action metadata file for Docker container actions, see "[Creating a Docker container action](/articles/creating-a-docker-container-action#creating-an-action-metadata-file)."

-For example, if a workflow defined the `num-octocats` and `octocat-eye-color` inputs, the action code could read the values of the inputs using the `INPUT_NUMOCTOCATS` and `INPUT_OCTOCATEYECOLOR` environment variables.
+For example, if a workflow defined the `num-octocats` and `octocat-eye-color` inputs, the action code could read the values of the inputs using the `INPUT_NUM-OCTOCATS` and `INPUT_OCTOCAT-EYE-COLOR` environment variables.

 ### `inputs.<input_id>`